DustyIdeas/InternetSpeedTest/README.md

 ## Contributing

 Contributions are welcome!
 However, due to the nature of the license, modifications to the core code are not permitted.
-Feel free to share ideas or report bugs through the [Issues](#) section (replace with your link if hosting on GitHub).
+Feel free to share ideas or report bugs through the [Issues](#) section.

 ---